mateuszbilicz/ngx-windows/README.md

 Each window has its own instance of NgwWindowControllerService that can be accessed via `NgwWindowsManagerService.createWindow(...).onRegister$` or `NgwWindowsManagerService.findFN.service` (after initialization).
+It's also passed to window app component as required input `windowController: InputSignal<NgwWindowControllerService>`.

 <table>
   <caption>